How to Avoid the Afternoon Crash

 5. Eat a Protein-Packed Lunch.

 Protein is one of the most satiating macronutrients, so ensuring that your lunch is rich in protein will help to keep your blood sugar balanced throughout the afternoon so you can avoid the afternoon crash.
 By eating a good source of protein at lunch, in addition to avoiding refined carbs, you will set yourself up for an energized afternoon.
-Although your leftover pasta is easy to pack or your PB&J sandwich is quick to make, they are low in protein and high in refined carbs making them a less than ideal choice.
-Instead, ensure that your lunch has a good source of animal or plant-based protein, lots of healthy fats, tons of veggies, and sources of whole food carbohydrates instead.
+Although your leftover pasta is easy to pack or your PB&J sandwich is quick to make, they are low in protein and high in refined carbs making them a less-than-ideal choice.
+Instead, create a balanced meal and ensure that your lunch has a good source of animal or plant-based protein, lots of healthy fats, tons of veggies, and sources of whole-food carbohydrates instead.

 6. Get Outside.